rancher/rancher.github.io/index.md

 2. Container load balancing.
 Rancher provides an integrated, elastic load balancing service to distribute traffic between containers or services.
 The load balancing service works across multiple clouds.

-3. Storage management.
-Rancher supports live snapshot and backup of Docker volumes, enabling users to backup stateful containers and stateful services.
+3. Persistent Storage Services.
+Rancher supports orchestrating Persistent Storage Services for Docker, making it possible for developers to deploy storage reliably in conjunction with containerized applications.
+The new feature builds on Docker 1.9 volume plugin capabilities, and makes it easier for developers to run applications that require stateful databases and persistent storage.

 4. Service discovery: Rancher implements a distributed DNS-based service discovery function with integrated health checking that allows containers to automatically register themselves as services, as well as services to dynamically discover each other over the network.